Christian-Schefe/tak-server/README.md

 - [x] Mod and admin privileges
 - [x] Player inactivity disconnect
 - [x] Password reset
-- [ ] Game abandon after timeout on disconnect
+- [x] Game abandon after timeout on disconnect
 - [ ] Tests

 To do extra features:

-- [ ] JSON protocol alternativef
-- [ ] REST endpoints
+- [x] REST endpoints
 - [x] JWT auth
+- [ ] JSON protocol alternative

 Open questions / On hold:

-- [ ] Player ratings
 - [ ] Broadcasting (is that in use?)
 - [ ] IRCBridge (is that in use?)

-- Rating computation is done in typescript service, values set in java code are simply overwritten.
-The old server computes a value (which seems to differ from the typescript service?
-Also contains database indirection (via ratingbase) for no good reason?) as a placeholder for games until the rating service is run.
-Should the java algorithm be copied as is, or be adjusted?
+- Old Java code does a complicated calculation for temporary rating that seems excessive, as it anyway overwritten by the typescript service.

-- The text protocol system can't handle passwords with spaces correctly.
+- The text protocol system can't handle passwords with spaces.
 - Games DB uses autoincrement INTEGER PRIMARY KEY, Players DB uses non-autoincrement INT PRIMARY_KEY.
 Why?
 - Ban doesn't have any effect?
 - What's the point of sudo broadcast?

+Changes:

+- Ban prevents login
+- sudo broadcast is a noop
+- sudo reload is a noop as profanity filter is now a library.